Leadership for Change

 The Conference-as-a-whole is designed to be a single integrated educational experience.
 Individuals who know in advance that they are unable to attend all sessions are discouraged from applying.

 The University of San Diego awards 1 or 3 credits for graduate students enrolled in this conference.
 Students taking the conference for 3 units of credit are required to attend separate orientation and debriefing sessions and complete written assignments; and all students are required to complete readings.
 In addition to completing the online registration form, students seeking USD graduate credit must follow formal registration procedures specified by the University to enroll in either LEAD 504: Human Relations for Leaders (1 unit), LEAD 551: Human Relations for Leaders (3 units), or LEAD 585: Leadership for Change (3 units).
-If you are not a current USD graduate student but wish to take the course for academic credit must apply for special student status.
-Scroll to the last form on that page.
-Submit this with your transcripts and contact Beth Garofalo at firstname.lastname@example.org to let her know its in process.
-While waiting for your special student application to be processed, please register for the conference via our online registration form.
-Once your special student application is approved, you will need to pay for and register for the graduate course at USD's One Stop Services center.
+If you are not a current USD graduate student but wish to take the course for academic credit must apply for Open Campus.
+While waiting for your application to be processed, please email Elizabeth Castillo at email@example.com to alert her that you plant to enroll.
+Once your Open Campus application is approved, you will need to pay for and register for the course through the Division of Professional and Continuing Education.

 For required and recommended readings, consult the course syllabus for LEAD 504, LEAD 551 or LEAD 585.

 The last day to register is the Tuesday prior to the conference (January 12, 2016), at 5 p.m. or when we've reached capacity.
 Early registration is strongly encouraged due to limited space for this popular workshop.
 Participants taking the conference for graduate credit do not need to complete the Conference Registration Form.